 MGT414 dissects each of the eight CISSP domains into its core components and explains how they relate to each other and other facets of cybersecurity.
 If you find the CISSP content dry (which many people do), then this could be a good option for you.
 One of the authors’ goals in creating the course was to bring the CISSP content to life using case studies, examples, and stories.

-Global Knowledge gives you two options for taking its CISSP Certification Prep Course: in a live classroom setting or in a virtual classroom.
-Both courses last for five consecutive days and provide a comprehensive review of the CISSP content, focusing on the eight main domains.
+Global Knowledge provides a CISSP Certification Prep Course in a virtual classroom.
+The course lasts five consecutive days and provides a comprehensive review of the CISSP content, focusing on the eight main domains.

-According to a company representative, you should be able to claim 40 CPEs for this course.
+The consecutive classes mean that this course isn’t suitable for those who prefer to work at their own pace.
+According to a company representative, students should be able to claim 40 CPEs for studying this program.

 Infosec courses are hailed for their content and the quality of the instructors.
-This is another course that you can either take in-person or in a virtual classroom setting.
-The Flex Classroom option involves live instruction at a physical location, which includes course materials, catered lunches, and community forum access.
+You can either take this seven-day course in-person or in a virtual classroom setting.
+The in-person option involves live instruction at a physical location, which includes course materials, catered lunches, and community forum access.

 You may have to confirm with (ISC)² how many CPEs you can claim for this course, but you should be able to claim one per hour of class.